Valgard/godotenv/README.md

 # godotenv

-This module parses .env files to make environment variables stored in them accessible via os.Getenv(key)
+This module parses `.env` files to make environment variables stored in them accessible via `os.Getenv("key")`

 > This is a port of the Symfony
 > [Dotenv](https://symfony.com/doc/current/components/dotenv.html "Homepage of the Symfony Dotenv Component") Component